dariomj/HP-280-G1-EFI-BigSur/README.md

 **OpenCore Version:** 1.0.0 from May 9, 2024.

-If you need to make any changes on the EFI follow this guide:https://dortania.github.io/OpenCore-Install-Guide/
+If you need to make any changes on the EFI follow this guide [here](https://dortania.github.io/OpenCore-Install-Guide/).

 # IMPORTANT WARNING